Arshia-Izadyar/Zoomit-web-scraper/README.md

 ## Notes

-1. adding **_--csv_** will generate a csv file for the results:

-2. adding ***__--mongo__*** will add data to mongodb database
+1. you can change the scraper file to scrape_approach_2.py its has a small difference in the code and might skipe some products

+2. utils.py contains function for creating a csv file / adding files to DB / run a query in DB

 ![image](https://github.com/Arshia-Izadyar/selenium-web-scraper/assets/110552657/0a73e409-8db1-41b2-bbb2-1bea04a1bf70)

-3. you can change the scraper file to scrape_approach_2.py its has a small difference in the code and might skipe some products

-4. utils.py contain a function for creating a csv file